Master of Disability Studies, RIDBC Renwick Centre

 This course is suited to a range of individuals, including qualified educators who wish to teach students who have a sensory disability; educators already working in the sensory disability field who wish to further their knowledge, skills and qualifications; as well as professionals from a variety of backgrounds (including disability and allied health) who are seeking to complete studies or conduct research in sensory disability.

-- This course is available externally, so you can balance your work and your studies.
+- This course is now available entirely online, so you can balance your work and your studies.

 - Fees are affordable as all students are eligible for Commonwealth Supported Places.